 Pour la Galaxybricks POC, on peut déjà mettre en avant 1/ Galaxy tout court + 2/ un wireframe de ce qu’on va faire avec Scratch + 3/ un wireframe de ce qu’on va faire avec NGPhylogeny….

+We propose a simplified activity using our citizen scicence program SPIPoll (Photograhic monitoring of pollinators).
+In this example, we will import biodiversity data and then climatic data linked to the location of our initial data.
+We will perform a small data treatement (calculate mean and standart deviation), plot the data and use linear regression to test the relation between to variables.

+We give examples of the two interfaces we selected for further development.

+1. Wireframe of the future interface using NGPhylogeny.fr